Bridgeport, Pennsylvania: Government

 Bridgeport has a city manager form of government with a mayor and a seven-member borough council.
-The borough manager is currently Keith S. Truman, and the mayor is Beth Jacksier.
+The borough manager is currently Keith S. Truman, and the mayor is Tony Heyl.
 Beginning in 2014, council contracted from nine to seven members (2 from each ward and 1 at-large seat).

 The borough is part of the Fifth Congressional District (represented by Rep. Mary Gay Scanlon), the 149th State House District (represented by Rep. Tim Briggs) and the 17th State Senate District (represented by Sen. Amanda Cappelletti).

 Education

 Bridgeport Borough is part of the Upper Merion Area School District.

 The Roman Catholic Archdiocese of Philadelphia previously maintained Holy Trinity Elementary School, which had a lower school in Swedesburg and an upper school in Bridgeport.
 It served as the parish school for Our Lady of Mount Carmel, Saint Augustine, and Sacred Heart churches.
 The first two churches are in Bridgeport and previously had a joint St. Augustine-Our Lady of Mount Carmel School.
 Sacred Heart is a Polish church in Swedesburg.
 102 children were scheduled to attend in September 2005.
 Instead it closed in June 2005.